 The first day of spring is March 20th.
 For gardeners, it’s like Christmas in March.
-So, what do you actually do in the garden on a day like today?
+So, what do you actually need to do with spring gardening?
 Here are some places to start.

 Technically, March 20 is the first day of spring.
 Depending on where you live, it may be spring-like or not.
 The days are lengthening and warming up, but I know I can still expect a spring snowstorm or two.
 In other locales, the winter thaw is over, and plants are taking up water.
 You can see it in the way their color changes, as though they are waking up and stretching to prepare for a long growing season.